alchemistry/alchemlyb/docs/workflows/alchemlyb.workflows.ABFE.rst

 The workflow uses the :class:`~alchemlyb.parsing` to parse the data from the energy files, remove the initial unequilibrated frames and decorrelate the data with :class:`~alchemlyb.preprocessing.subsampling`.
-The dataset :ref:`dHdl <dHdl>` and :ref:`u_nk <u_nk>` are then passed to :class:`~alchemlyb.estimators` for free energy estimation.
-The workflow will also perform a set of analysis that allows the user to examine the quality of the estimation, which is explained in the next two sections.
+The decorrelated dataset :ref:`dHdl <dHdl>` and :ref:`u_nk <u_nk>` are then passed to :class:`~alchemlyb.estimators` for free energy estimation.
+The workflow will also perform a set of analysis that allows the user to examine the quality of the estimation.

 File Input
 ^^^^^^^^^^

 This command expects the energy files to be structured in two common ways.
 It could either be ::

     simulation
     ├── lambda_0
     │   ├── prod.xvg